-- Like victory gardens, make it a civic virtue to be prepared, be self-sufficient, be a volunteer and leave the emergency resources for those who really need them. - Join an MRC and encourage your staff and clients to join and form Medical Reserve Corps (MRC) or Community Emergency Response Teams (CERT). - Register with MSAR (Massachusetts System of Advanced Registration) - Offer your facility, staff and/or equipment to help with the emergency. - Help individuals and groups with special needs to prepare for emergencies - If your business closes, consider encouraging you staff to volunteer to help.
-Consider ways to continue to pay them if they do volunteer. - 6.
-Types of Emergencies: Consider how you would maintain services under the following circumstances?
-You will need to add a page for each to your overall plan. - Loss of water - Loss of power - Loss of heat or air conditioning - Loss of critical staff - Wildfires - Flooding and mud slides - Snow or ice storms - Chemical spills, hazardous waste releases, explosions - Emergency Closures by local authorities. - School closures - Orders to evacuate. - Extended or widespread illness or contamination - Delivery delays or loss of critical supplies or products
+- Like victory gardens in the past, make it a civic virtue to be prepared, be self-sufficient, be a volunteer and leave the emergency resources for those who really need them. - Join an MRC and encourage your staff and clients to join and form Medical Reserve Corps (MRC) or Community Emergency Response Teams (CERT). - Register with MSAR (Massachusetts System of Advanced Registration). - Offer your facility, staff and/or equipment to help with the emergency. - Help individuals and groups with special needs to prepare for emergencies. - If your business closes, consider encouraging your staff to volunteer to help.
+Consider ways to continue to pay them if they do volunteer work.

+6. Types of Emergencies: Consider how you would maintain services under the following circumstances?
+You will need to add a page for each to your overall plan.

+- Loss of water

+- Loss of power

+- Loss of heat or air conditioning

+- Loss of critical staff

+- Wildfires

+- Poor air quality

+- Flooding and mud slides

+- Snow or ice storms

+- Chemical spills, hazardous waste releases, explosions

+- Emergency Closures by local authorities.

+- School closures

+- Orders to evacuate.

+- Extended or widespread illness or contamination

+- Delivery delays or loss of critical supplies or products

+- Civil unrest or active threat